-You can find safe, comfortable and affordable places to sleep on your family vacation if you learn how to find cheap kid-friendly accommodations.
-When it comes to family holidays, you are challenged to find child-friendly places to stay within your budget.
+Not to worry, you can find safe, comfortable and affordable places to sleep on your family vacation if you learn how to find cheap kid-friendly accommodations.

 One of the biggest challenges of family trips is to reduce the cost of family travel accommodations.